 - Develop a departmental award program and create a certificate

-- Nominate employees for campus-wide awards like the Distinguished Staff Award
+- Nominate employees for campus-wide awards like the Distinguished Service Award

 Recognize that your employees have a life beyond work.
 Allow them reasonable flexibility within the scope of departmental needs to establish a balance between work and their personal lives.
 This may result in them working better when they are here.